ICCB-Cologne/PhytClust/README.md

 Please cite this repository if you use the algorithm in your work:

-> E. Billard, T.L.
+> K. Ganesan, E. Billard, T.L.
 Kaufmann, R.F.
-Schwarz, PhyloTreeClus, (2023), Bitbucket repository, https://bitbucket.org/schwarzlab/phylotreeclustering
+Schwarz, PhytClust, (2024), Bitbucket repository, https://bitbucket.org/schwarzlab/phylotreeclustering